 By Helen Thompson

 Helen Thompson, known on the faithblogging circuit as Gallycat, is a writer living in the northern Shenandoah Valley of Virginia.
-She has written for the Philadelphia City Paper, RevGalBlogPals, Geez magazine and others.
+A summa cum laude graduate of Temple University, she has written for the Philadelphia City Paper, RevGalBlogPals, Geez magazine and others.
 Visit her on the web at Gallycat's Lounge.